 OpenPhone reinvents the business phone system, allowing your team to use their existing mobile devices.
 With a low monthly cost, automated replies, a long list of features, and 3,000-plus integrations, it’s the easy choice for a phone system.

 So, what are you waiting for?
 See how OpenPhone can make your employees’ jobs easier, and sign-up for a seven-day free trial today.

-Ooma is slightly less expensive than Vonage, with the most basic plan from Ooma costing $19.95 per month and the most basic plan from Vonage costing $19.99 per month.
-OpenPhone on the other hand has pricing that starts at $10 per user per month with all the must-have features included.
+Ooma is slightly less expensive than Vonage, with the most basic plan from Ooma costing $19.95 per month.
+The most basic plan from Vonage costs $19.99 per month.
+With Vonage, you won’t be able to trial their platform — and you have to commit to a one-year contract.
+OpenPhone on the other hand has pricing that starts at $13 per user per month with all the must-have features included.

 When it comes to features, Vonage offers more options (50-plus features) for businesses than Ooma.
-If you’re looking for a friendlier option with just as many features (if not more), check out OpenPhone.
-With OpenPhone, you get access to desktop and mobile apps, a business hours setting, shared phone numbers, a built-in CRM system, a business SMS and MMS service, a shared inbox, call recording, and a number of integrations.
+If you’re looking for a more intuitive option with just as many features, check out OpenPhone.
+With OpenPhone, you get access to desktop and mobile apps, a business hours setting, shared phone numbers, CRM integrations you can set up in just a few clicks, a business SMS and MMS service, and call recording.

 Vonage offers more integrations in terms of sales platforms and CRMs.
 Ooma Office offers several integrations, including Gmail, Dropbox, and Amazon Echo.
-Unfortunately, it doesn’t integrate with most sales platforms.
-If you’re looking for a platform with more integrations, OpenPhone integrates with Slack, HubSpot, Zapier, and more.
+If you’re looking for a platform that integrates with the tools growing teams use, OpenPhone integrates with Slack, HubSpot, Zapier, and more.

 Amy is a professional B2B writer who drives results for SaaS and marketing brands.
 Like a chameleon, she instantly assumes a brand’s unique voice and delivers content that never bores readers.